-The information from the IRS Form W-9, IRS Letter 147-C, and/or IRS Form SS-4 is entered into the SCEIS (South Carolina Enterprise Information System) in order to obtain a vendor number.
+1) The information from the IRS Form W-9, IRS Letter 147-C, and/or IRS Form SS-4 is sent to finance to be entered into the SCEIS (South Carolina Enterprise Information System) in order to obtain a vendor number.
 A confirmation of the SCEIS vendor number is sent via email to the Control Center staff.
 SCEIS uploads the vendor information to the STARS system at the Comptroller General's (CG's) Office.